-SED 422 - Student Teaching Seminar in Secondary Education (2)
+SED 422 - Student Teaching Seminar in Secondary Education (3)

 This is an integrative and culminating experience in the professional program in secondary education.
 Students reflect on their initial experience as classroom teachers.
+Students cannot receive credit for more than one of the following: SED 420, TECH 420, and WLED 420.
+Graded S, U.

-Prerequisite: Concurrent enrollment in SED 421.
+Prerequisite: Concurrent enrollment in SED 420 and SED 421. .To be admitted into SED 420, SED 421, and SED 422, the student must have completed all other required courses.

 Offered: Spring.